Joseph Sakran

-Joseph V. Sakran is an American trauma surgeon, public health researcher, gun violence prevention advocate and activist.
-His career in medicine and trauma surgery was sparked after nearly being killed at the age of 17 when he was shot in the throat.
-He is currently an assistant professor of surgery at the Johns Hopkins University, Director of Emergency General Surgery at Johns Hopkins Hospital.
-He also serves as the Associate Chief for the Division of Acute Care Surgery.
+Joseph V. Sakran (born August 3, 1977, Falls Church, Virginia) is an American trauma surgeon, public health researcher, health policy advocate, and activist.
+He is currently an associate professor of surgery at the Johns Hopkins University, Executive Vice Chair of Surgery, and Director of Clinical Operations for Surgery at Johns Hopkins Medicine.

+Sakran was shot in the throat by a stray bullet at the age of 17, which led him to advocate for gun violence prevention.

-Early life and education
+Early life, education, and career

-Sakran was born in Falls Church, Virginia to immigrant parents.
+Sakran was born in Falls Church, Virginia, to immigrant parents.
 He attended high school in Burke, Virginia.
 As a high school senior, at a local playground after attending a football game at Lake Braddock Secondary School, he was struck in the neck from a stray bullet fired into a crowd.
-With his windpipe ruptured and carotid artery severed, he was saved by trauma surgeon Dr. Robert Ahmed and vascular surgeon Dr. Dipankar Mukherjee at Inova Fairfax Hospital.
-Dedicating himself to become a surgeon while still in recovery, he attended George Mason University and gained experience as a medic and firefighter at the City of Fairfax Fire & Rescue Department.
+With his windpipe ruptured and carotid artery severed, he was saved by Dr. Robert Ahmed, a trauma surgeon, and Dr. Dipankar Mukherjee, a vascular surgeon, at Inova Fairfax Hospital.
+He gained experience as a medic and firefighter at the City of Fairfax Fire & Rescue Department.

 Sakran earned an undergraduate degree in biology and minor in chemistry from George Mason University in 1999.
-He graduated with a Doctor of Medicine from Ben-Gurion University of the Negev Medical School for International Health in 2005, and earned a Master of Public health from the Johns Hopkins Bloomberg School of Public Health in 2003.
+He graduated with a Doctor of Medicine from Ben-Gurion University of the Negev Medical School for International Health in 2005 and earned a Master of Public health from the Johns Hopkins Bloomberg School of Public Health in 2003.
 He also holds a Master of Public Administration from the Harvard Kennedy School of Government.
-He completed his general surgery residency training at Inova Fairfax Hospital, and then fellowship at the University of Pennsylvania in Traumatology, Surgical Critical Care, and Emergency General Surgery.
+He completed his general surgery residency training at Inova Fairfax Hospital and then fellowship at the University of Pennsylvania in Traumatology, Surgical Critical Care, and Emergency General Surgery.

-Advocacy
+Sakran was inducted to the National Academy of Medicine in 2023.

+Sakran also serves as Board Chair for Brady and is its Chief Medical Officer.
+In addition, he is the Chair of This Is Our Lane Advisory Council.

+Starting from 2023, Sakran has partnered with colleagues to lead efforts in scaling the implementation of opportunistic salpingectomy (OS), which involves the removal of fallopian tubes during planned abdominal surgeries to prevent ovarian cancer.

+In 2024, he received the 2024 President Frontier Award from Johns Hopkins University.